 Standard & Poor Global has warned that the UK’s credit rating could be downgraded.
 This happened last year following the vote to leave the EU.
 When a credit rating changes unexpectedly, it can affect investor confidence.
 However, it is of more importance to check the companies you are investing in to see how creditworthy they are.

 Due to the uncertain political landscape ahead, we can expect great volatility in financial markets.
 To manage your level of risk, review your investment strategy and consider diversifying across stocks and shares including assets, commodities and currencies.
 Wise investing relies on sensible risk management.
 If a company finds themselves directly affected by the results of the general election, e.g. the housebuilders mentioned above, or by new policies affecting their cash flow, this will affect their share price.
 With Labour winning a sizeable proportion of seats in last week’s General Election, they are now challenging the Conservative’s position on securing a minority government.
 At this stage, it is still very unclear whether the UK will be looking at a soft or hard Brexit in the future; both approaches will have a direct effect on investor attitudes.

 Save, save, save

 While the political shaking of our nation continues, it is more important than ever to make sure you have a robust, long-term financial plan in place.
-In the short-term, there may be potential investing opportunities, but short-term trading can be a risky strategy to take, with many investors who attempt it being left licking their wounds afterwards.
+In the short-term, there may be potential investment opportunities, but short-term trading can be a risky strategy to take, with many investors who attempt it being left licking their wounds afterwards.
 It’s easy to face losses due to sudden changes in financial markets.
 Most importantly of all, it is vital that you have a strong savings strategy in place to provide you with a solid financial buffer for the unchartered waters that lie ahead.